Verified Claims

 Verified

-How to verify: Apple App Store listings show "In-App Purchases: No" when an app has no IAP.
-Penno's listing confirms this.
-After purchase, no recurring charges appear in the user's App Store subscription list.
+How to verify: The App Store listing shows a single non-consumable in-app purchase — the one-time Penno Pro unlock — and no subscriptions.
+After buying it, no recurring charges ever appear in the user's App Store subscription list.

 Verified

-The file is named budget-planner.db and lives in the Penno app container on the device.
+The file is named budget-planner.db and lives in the Penno app container on your device.
+If you back up to iCloud, a copy of that data also lives in your own iCloud — and nowhere else.

 Verified